minyez/minyez.github.io/_posts/2024-07-21-generate-markdown-from-org-using-ox-pandoc.md

 Good news is that the general `markdown` writer supports writing custom ID as `# heading {#id}`.
 Bad news, however, is its own caveats:

--   org-mode heading are written as `RawBlock`
+-   org-mode headers are written as `RawBlock`
--   Tables are exported in a indented simple format.
+-   Tables are exported in an indented simple format rather than pipe tables.
 -   The \"verbatim\" class, added to the `pandoc.Code` object when parsing inline verbatim (`=verb=`) to AST, is exported as `` `verb`{.verbatim} ``.
 Unfortunately, it cannot be rendered by kramdown, which expects `` `verb`{:.verbatim} ``.
--   Attributes of source code block will be exported as well, but kramdown fails to render it in a similar reason to the inline verbatim.
+-   Attributes of source code block will be exported as well, but kramdown fails to render them, similar to the inline verbatim.

 The last two are actually related to the way the `markdown` writer writes the class and attributes for the object.
-Before a kramdown variant of Markdown writer is implemented (reader discussed in [pandoc#2711](https://github.com/jgm/pandoc/issues/2711)), some pandoc filter will help on these issues.
+Before a kramdown variant of Markdown writer is implemented (reader discussed in [pandoc#2711](https://github.com/jgm/pandoc/issues/2711)), some pandoc filter may work around these issues.

 ``` lua
 -- Remove RawBlock nodes like "#+export_file_name" in markdown export